 Winners will be chosen by the Pride of Birmingham judging panel, from a shortlist produced by our research team, who will consider every public nomination received.

-TSB Community Partner Award
+TSB Community Hero

 For an individual or group of people who have worked together in partnership as a force for good in their local community, improving the lives of people around them.
 This could be anything from supporting young people to thrive to bringing communities together to create something special.
 The winner or winners will have galvanised the support of the people around them to make a difference.